 The Group reviews the carrying value of its inventories to ensure that they are stated at the lower of cost and net realisable value.
-In assessing the net realisable value and making appropriate allowances, management identifies, using their judgement, inventories that are obsolete, and considering their physical conditions, age, market conditions and market price for similar items.
+In assessing the net realisable value and making appropriate allowances, management identifies, using their judgement, inventories that are obsolete, and considering their physical conditions, age, market conditions and historical experience in manufacturing and selling items of similar nature.
 Where the expectation is different from the original estimate, such difference will impact the carrying amount of inventories and the impairment losses on inventories in the period in which such estimate is changed.